-I am an associate professor of Atmospheric Science in the Department of Earth and Atmospheric Sciences at Central Michigan University.
+I am a professor of Atmospheric Science in the Department of Earth and Atmospheric Sciences at Central Michigan University.
 I study thunderstorms.
 Interests/hobbies of mine include noncommercial radio (broadcasting and engineering), amateur radio (my callsign is KG4ULP), audio reproduction, brewing beer, and playing the saxophone.
 In a former life I volunteered as both a DJ and an engineer (as well as served on various committees) at WORT, 89.9 FM for many years.
 WORT is one of the best community radio stations in the world.
 Volunteering at WORT was one of my favorite things to do, and I miss WORT terribly here in Michigan (however it is somewhat of a consolation that WORT does stream most of its shows live).
 I was radio engineer/straightman-co-host of the Thursday Eight O'Clock Buzz (8AM) for about 4 years.
 For more than 5 years I was the host of a contemporary classical radio show called Variations On A Theme which aired from 5AM to 8AM Thursday mornings.
 You can still hear the show at the same time but with different hosts and a different flavor.

 Another of my radio experiences was being the engineer for Higher Ground, which used to air Saturday nights on the Ideas network of Wisconsin Public Radio.
 At the time, Higher Ground was a variety show which included live interviews, music and drama, and during my 9 months as engineer I learned how to "work the board", apply different micing techniques for different setups and gained valuable on-air engineering experience.
 I would like to get involved with live radio again someday, perhaps through CMU Public Radio which has its studio right on campus, and broadcasts, via several different FM transmitters, across central and northern lower Michigan.